Wednesday, August 24, 2005

 Hot Dry Summer This Year

 This is the driest summer we have had since we've lived here on our homestead.
 The ground is so dry and brown and crackles as you walk on it.
-Even when other people used to talk about having a drought, I used to feel thankful that we didn't have that problem.
+Even when other people used to talk about having a drought I would feel thankful that we had not had that problem.

-It's scarey to me because we live in the middle of almost 4,000 acres of state forest land.
+It's scary to me because we live in the middle of almost 4,000 acres of state forest land.
 We have three horses and if there was a forest fire we would have to get them out of here.
-At this time, we don't even have a horse trailer.
-But we have discussed finding a used three horse trailer in the future.
-That way, we'd be able to drive them out of here - probably kicking and screaming the whole way.
+At this time we do not have a horse trailer.
+We have discussed finding a used horse trailer in the future.
+That way could get them out of here - probably kicking and screaming the whole way.

-But neither one of us would ever be willing to leave any of our animals behind to save our own skin!
+Neither one of us would be willing to leave any of our animals behind to save our own skin.
 We have a commitment to all of them.
-And we are working on solving these type of problems, before they are a problem.
-Then if something does happen, you know what to do immediately.
-We do not have a horse trailer but that is what we'd need.
-It would have to hold three horses at the same time.
-The only other thing I could thing of would be for my husband to ride one horse out and lead the other two out with blind folds on.
-And the horse he'd have to ride out would have to be our littlest, Tawny.
-She part Thoroughbred but is more Shetland than that and she is one tough cookie.
-So she'd be the most dependable.
+So we are working on solving these type of problems before they are a problem.
+Then if something does happen we would know what to do immediately.
+It would have to be big enough to hold three horses at the same time.
+The only other thing I could think of would be for my husband to ride one horse out and lead the other two out with blindfolds on.
+The horse he would have to ride out would have to be our smallest one, Tawny.
+She is part Thoroughbred and Shetland Pony but is more Shetland.
+She is one tough cookie.
+So she would be the most dependable.
 The other two would be nervous wrecks if there there was a fire around them.
 Very nervous girls.

 Copyright © 2005 Kathleen G. Lupole